Emmanuel Wamala: Background and education

 Wamala was born on 15 December 1926 in Kamaggwa Village, Lwaggulwe Parish, in Masaka District, Uganda.
 He attended elementary school in Kalisizo for four years, before he entered the Bukalasa National Minor Seminary in 1942.
 After seven years in Bukalasa, he attended the Katigondo National Major Seminary from 1949 to 1955.
 He obtained a Bachelor of Theology.
 In September 1956, he was sent to Rome for further study at the Pontifical Urban University, where he obtained a Licentiate in Theology.
 From 1962 to 1964 he took a course in pedagogy at Makerere University, graduating with a diploma in the subject.
 Later, he took further educational courses in the United States.

 Priesthood

 Wamala was ordained a deacon on 15 August 1957 in Rome.
 He was ordained priest, on 21 December 1957, in the chapel of the Pontifical Collegio Urbaniano, Rome, by Archbishop Pietro Sigismondi, Titular Archbishop of Neapolis in Pisidia.
 In the same ceremony Stephen Fumio Hamao, future cardinal, was also ordained priest.
 Also ordained priest at the same time, in the same place was Paul Lokiru Kalanda, Bishop Emeritus of Fort Portal, Uganda.

-He returned to Uganda in 1960 an was appointed to various roles including:
+He returned to Uganda in 1960 and was appointed to various roles including: